Bengaluru FC's Carles Cuadrat - It was difficult to beat NorthEast United's defence | Goal.com

 The Uruguayan returned to action after 10 months and coincidentally, his comeback match was also against Bengaluru.

 "The first thing that I want to say is that I am very happy that (Federico) Gallego is playing again.
 He was injured a long time ago while playing against us.
-We were sorry for that moment, we visited him at the hospital.
+We felt sorry at that moment, we visited him at the hospital.
 I am really happy that he could play against us today.

 "He is a very dangerous player.
 But we did our job and kept another clean sheet.
 So it was very important for us to get the result.
 When you come after losing a game, the best thing you can do is to play your game and win.
 We are very happy that we got the three points," said Cuadrat after the game.